KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [mmm-moon-phases by spectroman](https://github.com/spectroman/mmm-moon-phases)

+0. This module is outdated: Abandoned.
+Repo has been archived at 2023-10-16.
 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.